pratyushsingh97/Bigrams/ReadMe.md

 # Create Bigrams
 by: Pratyush Singh

 Create bi/tri-grams out of column data.
 The bi/trigram are **created for each row within the data**.
 This application is different than other use-cases where bi/trigrams are created for the entire text as a whole.
-In this case, a bi/tri-gram is created for each rowwithin the data after pre-processesing.
+In this case, a bi/tri-gram is created for each row within the data after pre-processesing.

 ## Requirements
 1. python 3.*